 6. Surface Finishing Tools

-When the part is complete, you sometimes need to get additional properties.
+When the parts are complete, you sometimes need to get additional properties.
 Such as mirror-like surface finishes, colors, glossiness, or smoothness.
 All of them require special treatment so a good CNC machine shop usually has at least a small set of painting equipment.
-Great CNC machine shops manufacturers offer polishing and anodizing services.
+Some CNC shop manufacturers also offer polishing and anodizing services.

 7. Coordinate Measuring Machine

 In order to check the tolerances of the part and evaluate its properties, control equipment is necessary.
-Coordinate measuring machines are the best fit for the various orders CNC machine shops get.
+Coordinate measuring machines to ensure error-free operation of various orders and provide data reports on machined parts.
 They are precise and can measure virtually any dimension.

 A person moves the 3D scanner around the workpiece to capture its different parts and provide its 3D model.
 With this model, manufacturers can quickly tell whether a workpiece is compatible with a machining process.
 The process usually takes 3-4 minutes.

 10. Micrometers and Pin Gauges

 If the desired workpiece is needed to be high precision, then a micrometer is used for measuring depth, length, and thickness.
-Pin gauges are used to measure and inspect the diameter of small holes in CNC machine shops.
+Pin gauges are used to measure and inspect the diameter of small holes.

-In a CNC shop, the machines perform different production tasks, either manually by a CNC machinist or equipped with CNC technology.
+In a CNC shop, the machines perform different production tasks, either manual machining by a CNC machinist or equipped with CNC technology.

-There is a specialized area containing computers equipped with CAD software in the CNC machine shop where machinists can design parts in digital ways.
+There is a specialized area containing computers equipped with CAD software where machinists can design CNC parts in digital ways.

 When you have an urgent project, it is wise to choose a machine shop that can offer one-stop services.
 It is because a complete CNC machine shop not only provides fully CNC machining services but also various post-processing options.
-In this way, you can get perfect prototypes or parts at one time without visiting different suppliers.
+In this way, you can get perfect prototypes or precise parts at one time without visiting different suppliers to reduce development cycles.